 This no-BS outfitter’s philosophy is to sell REALITY, not a DREAM.
 Sure, he kills monster whitetails and mule deer, but he won’t “sell” you one of those hunts.
 Deer like that don’t live on every farm, so he leases the highest quality land available and hunts the deer that do live there.
 He feels that deer over 160 inches are “5% bucks” – 5% of his successful clients are going to slay monster deer like that.
 The other 95% are going to shoot respectable deer.
 What happens in most instances is hunters come in wanting a 150” deer, but when a 135” goes broadside at 15 yards, the hunter draws and shoots.
 So rather than promoting the monsters and have you coming in hoping to shoot a 160”, 170” or even 200” non-typical, he promotes the deer in the 130”-150” range.
 That way, if you come in expecting a shot at one of these and have success, you will be happy and will have got what you paid for.
 If you shoot a monster, then it’s just that much sweeter.

-He has 18 farms leased in 4 different counties in northwest Kansas (Unit 1).
+He has 38 parcels of farmland leased in 4 different counties in 2 different Units (1 and 2) in northwest Kansas.
 Much of the land is open crop (typically corn) or grassland, with few trees.
 While some of these properties have bucks on them year round, generally the bucks move onto these properties after the annual crop harvest and then leave again in the spring, spending the summer living in the corn fields.
 So once the corn is gone, the deer that have been living in that corn run for cover, which is what this outfitter has leased, and lots of it, including creek bottoms, and he litters these areas with stands and game cameras.
 He also limits hunter numbers to no more than 6 per camp at each of his 3 camps.
+All hunts are 5 days.

 “After consulting with Butch Manasse, he highly recommended this outfitter for a DIY whitetail hunt.
 I can honestly say that it was one of my best hunting experiences, having hunted with Butch himself, internationally for some years now.
 Can’t say how much I appreciate the outfitter giving me such a hands-on hunt.
 After looking over the stand and camera placement, I would not change anything.
 The only problem was that I never got to get into the Jacuzzi!
 All stands had safety ropes attached and the placements were my choice also.
 Good luck bowhunting this year.
 I may have to try it next year.” – Hunt Nation client John C.